GULPF/timezones/README.md

 The `timezones` module implements methods for working with timezones.
 It uses the [IANA timezone database](https://en.wikipedia.org/wiki/Tz_database) as a source for the timezone definitions.
-It's still in an early stage and the API is likely to change.
 Both the C backend and the JS backend is supported.

 ## Usage
 ```nim